Microsoft-TrainingKits/HOL-DeploySharePointVMs/HOL.md

 	_Internet Explorer Enhanced Security_

 	>**Note:** Modifying **Internet Explorer Enhanced Security** configurations is not good practice and is only for the purpose of this particular lab.
-The correct approach should be to download the files locally and then copy them to a shared folder or directly to the virtual machine<http://sharepoint.microsoft.com/en-us/Pages/Try-It.aspx>.
+The correct approach should be to download the files locally and then copy them to a shared folder or directly to the virtual machine.

 1. Now that you have permissions to download files, open an **Internet Explorer** browser and browse to [http://technet.microsoft.com/en-us/evalcenter/ee388573.aspx](http://technet.microsoft.com/en-us/evalcenter/ee388573.aspx).